abingdonpta/abingdonpta/content/roles.md

 - **Location**: Home, potentially school as well
 - **Time of day**: Unsure
-- **Months**: September and October, potentially November and December too
+- **Months**: September and October, potentially November and December as well

 ### 🏃‍♀️ Girls on the Run